A topic from the subject of Titration in Chemistry.

 Overview:

-Titration is a technique used in chemistry to determine the concentration of a substance in solution.
-A color change is often used to indicate the endpoint of a titration, signifying the complete reaction between the reactants.
+Titration is a quantitative chemical analysis technique used to determine the concentration of an unknown solution (analyte) by reacting it with a solution of known concentration (titrant).
+A color change, often facilitated by an indicator, is used to signal the endpoint of the titration, indicating the completion of the reaction between the analyte and titrant.

 Key Points:

-• Indicator: A substance added to the titration solution that changes color at or near the endpoint.
+• Indicator: A substance added to the analyte solution that exhibits a distinct color change at or very near the equivalence point of the titration.
+The indicator's color change is a visual signal that the reaction is essentially complete.

 Mechanism: